quanteda/tutorials.quanteda.io/content/basic-operations/corpus/corpus_segment.markdown

 require(quanteda)
 ```

 Using `corpus_segment()`, you can extract segments of texts and tags from documents.
-This is particular useful when you analyze sections of documents or transcripts separately.
+This is particularly useful when you analyze sections of documents or transcripts separately.

 ### Document sections